 A Tabletop Roleplaying Games Blog

 Est. 2009.
 After being published by the BSFA and designing a computer game for Battlestar Galactica, I spent years interviewing tabletop celebrities, reviewing products and generally having an opinion on all things gaming.
-I tasted the blood of game creation after conceiving and co-writing the Advanced Fighting Fantasy 'Stellar Adventures' RPG and write adventures for the fantasy game, too.
+I conceived and co-wrote the Advanced Fighting Fantasy 'Stellar Adventures' RPG and write adventures for the fantasy game, too.
 It's all good fun.

 Please welcome Jonathan Green who I interviewed at the Sci-Fi Weekender 5 in March.
 Jonathan is well known for his contributions to the Fighting Fantasy range of adventure gamebooks, numerous Black Library publications, and he's done work for Doctor Who, Star Wars: The Clone Wars, Sonic the Hedgehog and Teenage Mutant Ninja Turtles.
 He's also the creator of the Pax Britannia series for Abaddon Books.

 The weather was slightly against us so apologies for sound issues, and many thanks to Jonathan for being a great sport and taking the time to speak to me.

 Please welcome to Farsight Blogger guest blogger Richard Williams, a fellow gamer, weird stuff enthusiast, writer and a really good friend of mine.
 Richard has a passion for art books and for a few weeks he'll be sharing his thoughts on some of his favourites.
 The Emperor’s Will (Agents of the Imperium) is a great book and definitely worth it (because you know what Games Workshop/Black Library publications are like when it comes to pricing).

 1: No descriptions with the pictures.
 Publishers, please, when making an art book there should always be something to explain the picture/artists thoughts/processes/something.
 Not so much writing that it gets in the way, but enough that it's interesting and useful.